Peame/Boos.js/README.md

 # Boos.js
-Javascript framework to creat an angry piece of text (and background).
+Javascript framework to create an angry piece of text (and background).

 Demo:
 --------------